Law of Nature - The Manifesto

 Until about the turn of the century, switching to the suited practices happened automatically.
 It happened through practices that used to be integral to decision-making when exact practices could not provide reliable outcomes.
 These practices were called Common (Business) Sense and Intuition.

-What happened when Root Causes 1 to 3 manifested themselves
+When Root Causes 1 to 3 manifested themselves

 Applying exact practices beyond the Level 1 and even Level 2 Tipping Points became common.
 This happened because the Tipping Point Law was not identified as a Law of Nature — let alone for complexity.